Pix4D/concourse-pool-boy/README.md

 # Concourse pool boy

-Like a an efficient pool boy, keep the pools of the [Concourse pool-resource] clean from debris.

-For an even smarter pool boy, you can tell him to check if a floating body is still alive before cleaning it by using our improved [Pix4D pool-resource] and setting the parameters `CONCOURSE_BASE_URL`, `CONCOURSE_USERNAME` and `CONCOURSE_PASSWORD` (see below).
+Observes the pools used by the *Concourse pool resource* and resets to unclaimed any lock that it determines **stale**.

 Can be used from the command-line or from a Concourse pipeline.

+We strongly suggest to use our [forked version of the Concourse pool-resource], since this enables the Pool Boy to query the ATC and determine if a lock is stale based on correct liveliness information about the job which acquired it.
+To enable the Pool Boy to query the ATC, see section "Enabling ATC querying".

+On the other hand, if paired with the original Concourse pool resource, the only criterion it can use for staleness is a timeout, so it is possible for the Pool Boy to steal a lock out of a perfectly fine job and cause mayhem when the job that owned the lock attempts to unclaim it.

 ## Status

-This software is currently beta, although we are already using it in production.

-Following semver numbering, expect API breakages until it reaches major version 1.
+We have been using this software in production, periodically triggered by a Concourse pipeline, for a few months and it is stable to use.

+We follow semver numbering.
 We suggest to pin to a specific commit and perform tests before upgrading.

 See also the [CHANGELOG](CHANGELOG.md).